1) What is the difference between the QA and software testing?

 Release: It is a number given to Installable software that is handed over to the customer by the tester or developer.

-4) What are the automation challenges that QA team faces while testing?
+4) What are the automation challenges that SQA(Software Quality Assurance) team faces while testing?

 - Mastering the automation tool